Example 23 – Mohler on Naturalistic Determinism and Theistic Determinism: A Distinction without a Difference

 So Mohler has perceptively and correctly argued that naturalistic determinism is incoherent with moral, free choices and moral responsibility.
 The point is that Mohler is critiquing naturalistic determinism because it annihilates free will and therefore moral responsibility.
 These turn out to be “an exercise in delusion.”

 As a Christian, Mohler grounds the concepts of free will and responsibility in the doctrine of the imago Dei – that is, that we are created in the “image of God.”
-With regard to “moral and spiritual responsibility and the authenticity of the experience of choice” Mohler writes,
+Concerning “moral and spiritual responsibility and the authenticity of the experience of choice,” Mohler writes,

 “Christians of virtually all theological traditions — including Reformed theology, Arminianism, and Catholicism — affirm moral and spiritual responsibility and the authenticity of the experience of choice.
 As a matter of fact, this capacity and accountability is rooted in the biblical concept of the imago Dei — the image of God.
 Our Creator made us as moral creatures and planted within us the capacity of conscience.
 All this refutes the concept of moral determinism.”